ONLINE PSYCHOLOGY ⋅ AUSTRALIA-WIDE

-I offer respectful, trauma-informed, and ethical support that helps you navigate challenges connected to relationships, wellbing, and faith
+I offer respectful, trauma-informed, and ethical support that helps you navigate life’s challenges

-As a registered psychologist, I offer respectful, trauma-informed, and ethical support for those who hold faith as an important part of life — including individuals, ministry leaders, and those navigating changes, questions, or challenges connected to faith, relationships, or wellbeing.
+As a registered psychologist, I offer respectful, trauma-informed, and ethical support to people in a range of circumstances, including those seeking a faith-sensitive approach. who hold faith as an important part of life — including individuals, ministry leaders, and those navigating changes or challenges connected to faith, relationships, or wellbeing.

 Support Areas: